alcobiadev/alcobiadev/README.md

 - 👋 Hi, I’m @alcobiadev
 - 👀 I’m interested in sports and IT.
-- 🌱 I’m currently learning how to start a carrer in the IT world.
+- 🌱 I’m currently learning and trying to start a carrer in the IT world.
 - 💞️ I’m looking to collaborate on a project that makes me learn and grow as a developer.
 - 📫 How to reach me Email: dcalcobia@gmail.com  Phone: +351 912370243.